captain-majid/CoachAI/README.md

 A counter for each screen you step into, with total jumps during the game, the average stay @1 screen, the total stay on each screen for above 5s (customizable live, by editing totalTimeOnScreenOrSelectionAbove) and finally, a customizable notification sound when you stay @1 screen for above 30s (customizable live, by editing sameScreenWarningEvery).
 - **_Selection-Multitasking_**:
 A counter for each selection you select, with total switches during the game, the average focus @1 selection, the total focus on each selection for above 5s (customizable live, by editing totalTimeOnScreenOrSelectionAbove) and finally, a customizable notification sound when you focus @1 selection for above 20s (customizable live, by editing sameSelectionWarningEvery).
-- **_The TimedBo_**: all of us forget 1 or more things that was planned before the game, so a written Bo and tips on the game screen that dynamically highlights "What now/next?" while alerting with sound and pronouncing the current step in English JIT and allowing for more step-details to be shown/pronounced out of the succinct Bo form, will accelerate the familiarity with a specific build remarkably.</details>
+- **_The TimedBo_**: all of us forget 1 or more things that was planned before the game, so a written Bo and tips on the game screen that dynamically highlights "What now/next?" while alerting with sound and pronouncing the current step in English JIT and allowing for more step-details to be shown/pronounced out of the succinct Bo form, will accelerate the familiarity with a specific build remarkably.

 # Features in-replay::movie_camera:
-<details><summary>:movie_camera:</summary>

 - Showing the # of units/buildings & the types of tech/upgrade for each player (just select any player's unit to display the infos).
 - Showing the replay duration beforehand, and also the replay name, date, game title, game type and the map used.
 - Showing each unit order and drawing a line to the order target if there is a target.